 4. Review: To make sure that the content in you guides are always relevant and up-to-date we recommend that you choose a person who is responsible for each guide and set a timeframe when the guides should be reviewed.
 For example if you set the the guide to be reviewed annually, the person who is set as the 'responsible for content' will get an email annually letting them know it is time to review the guide.

 5. Categorizing: Select which category the guide should be published in, you can select multiple.
 Here you also choose which order the should occur in.

 6. Preview, Save draft, Publish: Here you can preview the guide before you publish it or you can save it as a draft if you are not finished.
-If you are finished you just click on publish and it will be available in you knowledge base.
+If you are finished you just click on publish and it will be available in your Internal knowledge base.